-Course Code Course Title Credit Units Grade Semester/Year NUT201 Principles of Nutrition 2.5 Α Fall 2/2002 ID214 Nutritional Epi 2.5 Α Sprg/2003 ID221 Nutritional Epi II 2.5 Α Fall/2003 ID501 Nutritional Epi of Cancer 2.5 Α Sprg/2004
+Course Code Course Title Credit Units Grade Semester/Year NUT201 Principles of Nutrition 2.5 A Fall 2/2002 ID214 Nutritional Epi 2.5 A Sprg/2003 ID221 Nutritional Epi II 2.5 A Fall/2003 ID501 Nutritional Epi of Cancer 2.5 A Sprg/2004

-Total Credits: \\\\10\\\\
+Total Credits: 10

-Name: Jamie Riley

-Harvard ID: 55508678

-Required Courses: Please indicate below the courses you have taken to fulfill the Biostatistics and Epidemiology requirements.

-EPIDEMIOLOGY: Check one

-EPI200a, Semester and Year EPI201a, Semester and Year waived

-BIOSTATISTICS: List two intermediate level courses:

-Courses Code and Title: BIO222 Statistical Inference Semester and Year: Fall 2003 Courses Code and Title: BIO223 Applied Survival Analysis Semester and Year: Sprg 2004

-Complete this section only if this is your FINAL PROGRAM:

-Nominations for Oral Qualifying Examination Committee: Research Advisor: Nominees (Please Print): Nominee Will Examine in: Statement of Goals and Objectives (attach an additional sheet if ne approved Prospective Program: ecessary).
-Also note any changes from your Faculty Advisor's Comments (include comments on Qualifying Con nmittee in relation to the proposed acuity Mavison's comments (mende comments on Quantying con . .

-Required Signatures of Approval (To be completed for the Prospective and Final Programs):
+Name: Jamie Riley Harvard ID: 55508678 Required Courses: Please indicate below the courses you have taken to fulfill the Biostatistics and Epidemiology requirements.
+EPIDEMIOLOGY: Check one EPI200a, Semester and Year ⊠EPI201a, Semester and Year waived BIOSTATISTICS: List two intermediate level courses: Courses Code and Title: BIO222 Statistical Inference Semester and Year: Fall 2003 Courses Code and Title: BIO223 Applied Survival Analysis Semester and Year: Sprg 2004 Complete this section only if this is your FINAL PROGRAM: Nominations for Oral Qualifying Examination Committee: Research Advisor: Nominee Will Examine in: Nominees (Please Print): Statement of Goals and Objectives (attach an additional sheet if necessary).
+Also note any changes from your approved Prospective Program: Faculty Advisor's Comments (include comments on Qualifying Committee in relation to the proposed research): Required Signatures of Approval (To be completed for the Prospective and Final Programs): Date Advisor Approval Date Department Chair Approval Department Chair Approval (Dual Degree Candidates Only) Date CAD Action: Your Prospective/Final Program has been approved by the Doctoral Subcommittee of the CAD. has been appointed Chair of your Examining Committee.
+Your Prospective/Final Program has not been approved by the Doctoral Subcommittee of the CAD.
+Comments:

-//

-Advisor Approval Date

-Department Chair Approval // Date

-Department Chair Approval (Dual Degree Candidates Only) ,, Date

-CAD Action: Your Prospective/Final Program has been approved by th has been appointed Chai Your Prospective/Final Program has not been approved b Comments: he Doctoral Subcommittee of the CAD. ir of your Examining Committee. by the Doctoral Subcommittee of the CAD.

-Doctoral Subcommittee of the CAD Date Date
+Doctoral Subcommittee of the CAD Date

+Date